nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 ### Activate Smartcards

 Smartcards will need to be activated.
-The new system is configured for staff, roles, names of sites.
+The new solution is configured for staff, roles, names of sites.
 Who does this varies between the Commissioning Support Unit, Trainers and Practice managers.

 ### Check Registration links

-The new supplier (target) should check patient registration links are working in the new system, the Registrations clerk is usually involved with this activity.
+The new supplier (target) should check patient registration links are working in the new solution, the Registrations clerk is usually involved with this activity.

 ### Sign off Go Live Data